 Advantage Care is predominantly Intermountain Healthcare (IHC) providers and facilities.

-Each of the three networks offers thousands of participating providers and several hospital options.
+Each of the networks offers thousands of participating providers and several hospital options.

 Plan rates and co-pays or allowances depend on which plan options and networks you choose within each plan.